VeryChubbyCats/Halal-Extension/README.md

 <strong>Version 1.2:</strong> version 1.2 of halal extension the latest version at the moment.
 Version 1.3 offer's a option to blur all Images and a revamped <strong>BLOCKED</strong> screen and a revamped Toggle menu.

+Please note that detection is coming in version 1.3.
+So expect the newly added features to version 1.2 to not work correctly.
+The newly added features witin version 1.2 are still in beta.

 <strong>Version 1.3</strong> version 1.3 of halal extension.
 Version 1.3 is under development the plan's for 1.3 are Site Detection instead of a list of websites to block and the blur option will be using a API to detect for NSFW content and blur them.

 # Images 🖼️